Orthodontics and Sleep Apnea

 Orthodontic Appliances in Sleep Apnea

 There are a variety of orthodontic appliances that are being effectively used to treat sleep apnea.
 Some are designed to slightly move your jaw to help the throat stay more open while you sleep.
 Others may reposition the hyoid bone, or prevent the tissues in the throat from relaxing during restful sleep.
-Each appliance can be custom fitted for your mouth, giving you a comfortable sleep with technology you don’t mind keeping in your mouth.
+Each appliance can be custom fitted to your mouth, giving you a comfortable sleep with technology you don’t mind keeping in your mouth.

-For more information on all of the orthodontic appliances we offer to treat sleep apnea, click here.
+For more information on all of the orthodontic appliances, we offer to treat sleep apnea, click here.

 Call Us Today to Find Out Your Options for Treating Sleep Apnea